Generic E-Variables for Exact Sequential k-Sample Tests that allow for Optional Stopping: Introduction

 \section{Introduction}

 We develop hypothesis tests that are robust under flexible sampling scenarios, in which one is allowed to engage in optional continuation and optional stopping.
-We focus on the setting with data coming from two groups, the goal being to test whether the underlying distributions are the same or not.
-Our methodology is based on the notions of \E-variables and test martingales.
+We focus on the setting with data coming from several groups, the goal being to test whether the underlying distributions are all the same or not.
+Since it considerably simplifies notation and treatment, we focus on two-sample tests throughout the paper, pointing out at the relevant places how to extend our results to the $k$-sample setting for $k > 2$.
+Our methods are based on \E-variables and test martingales.
 While to some extent going back as far as \cite{darling1967confidence}, interest in these concepts has exploded only very recently, in part in relation to the ongoing replicability crisis in the applied sciences \citep{howard2018uniform,ramdas2020admissible,VovkW21,shafer2020language,grunwald2019safe,pace2019likelihood,manole2021sequential,henzi2021valid}.